vlcp197/python-blockchain/README.md

 * An index;
 * A timestamp;
 * A list of transactions with their sender, recipient, and the amount.
-* Beyond that, a block needs to have its proof of work and the previous hash
+* Beyond that, a block needs to have its proof of work and the previous hash.

 ## Definitions:
 - Proof of work algorithm = How new blocks are created or mined.